TL;DR

 This is where Personal Sick Pay insurance comes in.
 It's essentially a type of short-term income protection, designed to be accessible and affordable.

-It’s the perfect solution to bridge the gap left by the absence of employer-provided sick pay, ensuring the bills get paid while you get back on your feet.
+It’s a suitable option for your circumstances to bridge the gap left by the absence of employer-provided sick pay, ensuring the bills get paid while you get back on your feet.

 For those running a limited company, there are highly tax-efficient ways to arrange cover that protect both you and your business.